Sports Stars Who Ruined Their Careers In A Matter Of Seconds

 Most recently in 2016, Solo was slapped with a six-month suspension by her soccer league for calling Team Sweden a "bunch of cowards" after America lost a match.
 According to TMZ, the U.S. Soccer president said, "[it's] unacceptable and do not meet the standards of conduct we require from our National Team players."
 Until she fixes her off-the field behavior, Solo's career will never recover.

-Things continued to spiral out of control when Odom was arrested for driving under the influence of alcohol in the San Fernando Valley in August 2013, according to TMZ.
+Things continued to spiral out of control when Odom was arrested for driving under the influence of alcohol in the San Fernando Valley in August 2013.
 His marriage to Khloé Kardashian wasn't doing any better either.
 His drug usage and inexplicable disappearances certainly strained their union and Kardashian soon filed for separation following the incident.

-By the fall of 2013, Odom resurfaced in a rap video in which he rapped incoherent lyrics about drugs leaving many to believe he had returned to using, reports Page Six.
-In June of 2015, two of Odom's friends suddenly passed away — one from a drug overdose and the other from a mysterious flesh-eating infection.
-Odom's final and most brutal fall from grace came in October 2015 when he was found unconscious at a Nevada Brothel after a drug binge, reports E!
-News and Us Weekly.
+By the fall of 2013, Odom resurfaced in a rap video in which he rapped incoherent lyrics about drugs leaving many to believe he had returned to using.
+In June 2015, two of Odom's friends suddenly passed away — one from a drug overdose and the other from a mysterious flesh-eating infection.
+Odom's final and most brutal fall from grace came in October 2015 when he was found unconscious at a Nevada Brothel after a drug binge.
 Doctors found several drugs in his system including cocaine.
 In all, Odom stayed in the hospital some three months and recently completed a month-long stint in rehab.

 Ray Rice was relatively unknown in the NFL world until February 2014, when TMZ published footage of him dragging his then-fiancée, Janay Palmer, out of an Atlantic City elevator after an altercation.
-The video showed Palmer's body limp and unconscious, according to TIME.
+The video showed Palmer's body limp and unconscious.
 As a result, the Baltimore Ravens player was indicted on third-degree aggravated assault.
 He faced five years behind bars for assaulting Palmer.

 In March that year, Rice received a blessing and narrowly escaped going to trial as he was accepted into a pre-trial intervention program.
 During that time, the NFL suspended Rice for a measly two games and fined the star athlete $58,000.
 By September, after the incident quieted down, Rice's name was tossed into headlines again.
 This time, new footage of the elevator incident surfaced showing Rice violently knocking Palmer unconscious.
 The video is hard to watch and again stirred up controversy.
 The Ravens eventually released him from the team, while the NFL suspended him indefinitely.
 (Rice beat the suspension on appeal.)